tauteo/robotics-club/lesson-plans/linux-overview.md

 You can see which processes are currently running by issuing the `ps` (process) command.
 This will return a list of processes and information about these processes.

 The most important piece of information returned is the PID or Process ID.
-This is a number that uniquely represents that specific process and can be used to interact with and control the process itself (which is different to interacting with the command that is running in the process).
+This is a number that uniquely represents that specific process and can be used to interact with and control the process itself (which is different to interacting with the program that is running in the process).

 In addition to the processes that you start by executing commands in the shell, there are also many system processes that are stopped and started automatically by the operating system and run in the background.